Author, Andrew Gibson

 From my own experience, I have found banks are a more costly option, and they can be difficult to deal with.

-Banks offer all sorts of products, whereas money transfer companies only carry out money transfers.
-It may explain why their service and process tends to be more customer-friendly.
+Banks offer all sorts of products, whereas money transfer companies only carry out international transfers.

 The charges explained (including the hidden ones)